datatrigger/datatrigger/content/post/data_intensive_applications_2.md

 Local secondary indexes are easier to implement and maintain: each partition has its own secondary index for its data.
 On the other hand, they are not efficient for reads because they require *all* partitions to be queried, unless a specific partitioning has been enforced by the user.

 A global secondary index is unique for the entire dataset, and it is partitioned itself.
 It is *term-partitioned* because each key of the index is attributed a partition.
-The reads are more efficient but the writes are slower and harder to implement, because each write require the update of the global index, most likely on a separate partition.
+The reads are more efficient but the writes are slower and harder to implement, because each write requires the update of the global index, most likely on a separate partition.

 ## Rebalancing